psu-arts-arch-3/art-203/lesson-2/exercise-1break-the-internet.md

 You will have to navigate to your local directory on the left side until you can se the index.html file you created.
 Drag it into the "www" folder on the server to replace the existing "index.html" file.

-Now see check that it uploaded successfully by going to: "http://personal.psu.edu/user123" — but replace "user123" with your PSU username.
+Now see check that it uploaded successfully by going to: "[http://personal.psu.edu/user123](http://personal.psu.edu/user123)" — but replace "user123" with your PSU username.

+While we're here, let's create a folder for storing our upcoming projects.

+### Create a new Directory

+In Filezilla, right-click in the lefthand window and choose "Create directory" — you could also just create the folder in your regular file browser.

+Call the new folder "art203" \(without quotes\).

+Upload the empty folder to your remote directory.

 **Submit your URL to the following assignment: **